theakshat1/CIFAR-YOLO-Vision/README.md

 To use the code in this repository, follow these steps:

 1. Install the required dependencies: TensorFlow, Keras, OpenCV.
-2. Clone the repository: `git clone https://github.com/your-username/repository-name.git`
+2. Clone the repository: `git clone https://github.com/theakshat1/CIFAR-YOLO-Vision`
-3. Navigate to the repository directory: `cd repository-name`
+3. Navigate to the repository directory: `cd CIFAR-YOLO-Vision`
-4. Run the code: `python your_code.py`
+4. Install the required dependencies using pip: `pip install -U -r requirements.txt`

-Make sure to modify `your_code.py` with the appropriate filename.
+Modify `YOLOv3.ipynb`.

 ## Resources